How to Plant, Grow, and Care for Monstera Adansonii

 Fertilizer

 A good rule of thumb is to provide a balanced, water-soluble fertilizer diluted to half strength on a biweekly basis.
 Replace one of your normal watering sessions with this feeding, and your monstera should be perfectly happy.
-In the late fall or winter months, only feed once a month as your plants won’t be actively growing during that time.
+In the late fall or winter months, only feed once a month as they won’t be actively growing during that time.

 If your potting mix included fertilizer initially, wait for a few months before beginning a fertilizer regimen.
 This gives the monstera time to absorb the food that was already in its soil.